IsaacG/Advent-of-Code/2022/reflections.md

 With modulo, it needs to use `movement %= len(list) - 1`.
 That took a while to figure out.
 Part two was easy enough with a working part one.

+# Day 22: Monkey Map.
+Wander a wrapped map to find a final location.

+Solve for `humn`.
+Part one was relatively simple and straight forward.
+Part two was interesting.
+For my initial solution, I resolved any equation which had all-numeric inputs.
+Equations with non-numeric inputs were kept as strings but expanded.
+I hand-reversed the resulting equation in `vim` to isolate `humn`.

+Todo:

+* Solve this in code.
+Linear interpolation, sympy or simply reversing all the operations.

+# Day 22: Monkey Map.
+Wander a wrapped map to find a final location.

+This was a wild ride.
+Complex numbers proved useful again here.
+Cut-out folded cubes also proved invaluable.
+I initially hard coded the corners of each face and the face-to-face transitions.
+I have changed the corner computation to be done in code.

+Todo:

+* Try to write code to compute face-to-face transitions.